ghcoelhopsa/uptime-probe/README.md

 #### Probe Installation

-**Important**: The probe requires both the Uptime Monitor server and Uptime Kuma to be deployed and accessible first.
-The probe connects to the server for job instructions and reports results to both the server and Uptime Kuma.
+**Important**: The probe requires the Uptime Monitor server to be deployed and accessible first.
+The probe connects to the server for job instructions and reports results back to the server.
+For proper visualization, the jobs you configure in the Uptime Monitor should include valid Uptime Kuma push URLs.

 1. Copy the probe directory to the machine that will run the probe
 2. Create a virtual environment and install dependencies: